-For TABE 11&12, the student should be post-tested in at least one of the subject area tests that was given as a pre-test.
-GALIS provides pre- and post-testing reports to help local programs verify their assessment data, look for problem areas, and confirm that assessments are being administered in alignment with the assessment policy.
+For TABE 11&12 and TABE CLAS-E, the student should be post-tested in at least one of the subject area tests that was given as a pre-test.
+GALIS provides pre- and post-testing reports to help local programs verify their assessment data, look for problem areas, and confirm that programs are administering assessments in alignment with the assessment policy.
 Post-testing reports include the number of hours since an assessment was given, the assessment date, form/level, scale score, and NRS educational functioning level.

-Assessment Minimum Instructional Hours before Post-testing BEST Literacy 60 hours of instruction BEST Plus Version 2.0 60 hours of instruction BEST Plus Version 2.0 60 hours of instruction TABE 11&12 for ABE students 40 hours of instruction

-TABE 11&12 for ASE students 30 hours of instruction TABE CLAS-E 60 hours of instruction
+Assessment Minimum Instructional Hours before Post-testing BEST Literacy 60 hours of instruction BEST Plus Version 2.0 60 hours of instruction TABE 11&12 for ABE students 40 hours of instruction TABE 11&12 for ASE students 30 hours of instruction TABE CLAS-E 40 hours of instruction